What Is A Rubric? Well, It’s Complicated

 I need an example.

 Consider joke-telling.
 The joke could have involved content relevant to the audience, it could have been told with good diction and pace, and the timing of the punch-line could have been solid.
 But those are just surface features.
-The bottom-line question relates to purpose: was the joke funny? i.e. did people really laugh?
+The bottom-line question relates to purpose: was the joke funny?
+That is, did people really laugh?

 But how does this relate to academics?